1. Genetics-based strategies to control mosquito-borne diseases:

 3. Mathematical modeling to support malaria elimination:

+Models play an important role in exploring the expected impact of different interventions against malaria, with simpler models providing general insights, and more complex models serving as planning tools.
 We are particularly interested in mosquito vector control, and are developing a modeling framework, VCOM (Vector Control Optimization Model), in collaboration with Dr. Samson Kiware of the Ifakara Health Institute in Tanzania, to explore the potential of a range of new and forthcoming technologies at suppressing mosquito populations.
 Despite recent successes in reducing malaria transmission with insecticide-treated nets and indoor residual spraying with insecticides, the protective effect of these interventions is limited because they target mosquitoes solely indoors, while mosquito vectors increasingly feed on humans outdoors and also feed on non-human hosts such as cattle.
 Novel vector control tools are now becoming available that target mosquitoes both indoors and outdoors and at different stages of their life cycle.
 VCOM is a population-based model that enables us to explore the impact of these interventions by modeling the entire mosquito life cycle and adult feeding cycle and the point at which each intervention has its impact.
-We are also contributing to another modeling framework, MASH (Modular Analysis and Simulation for human Health), led by Professor David Smith at the University of Washington, that accounts for the spatial heterogeneities that exist in real landscapes.
+We also collaborate with the Malaria Elimination Initiative at UC San Francisco and the malaria modeling group at Imperial College London on projects related to malaria elimination.

 4. Ethical, social, cultural and regulatory aspects of our work:

 We have an active interest in contributing to the ongoing discussion on the ethical, social, cultural and regulatory implications of our work.
 We advocate for the safe and responsible use of technology to reduce the human disease burden, while respecting the wishes of communities and nation states, the environment, and national and international law.
-In previous work, we have explored the application of the Cartagena Protocol, the fundamental regulatory document of the United Nations on the international movement of transgenic organisms, to gene-edited mosquitoes, and have conducted surveys of public attitudes on transgenic approaches to mosquito control in sub-Saharan Africa.
+We have explored the application of the Cartagena Protocol, the fundamental regulatory document of the United Nations on the international movement of transgenic organisms, to gene-edited mosquitoes, and have conducted surveys of public attitudes on transgenic approaches to mosquito control in sub-Saharan Africa.

 1/10/2023: Welcome to Shuyi Yang who is joining the lab as a Biostatistics MA student working on statistical aspects of the close-kin mark-recapture project to estimate mosquito demographic parameters.